kevinGodell/pam-diff/README.md

 * Dropping support for node.js < 14.
 * Data event emitted for all results returned from pixel-change.
 * Initialized event emitted after first chunk parsed.
+* Debug object attached to output if debug property is set to true.
+* Updated docs to show various deprecations.

 ###### _version 1.1.0:_
 * Percent is now a float to allow for more precise results.